-Yet, our status as a metropolitan service does not tell the whole story.
+Our status as a metropolitan service does not tell the whole story.
 For example, the geographic area we cover is actually big when compared to other similar fire and rescue services with more sparsely populated, rural areas and even part of the Peak District national park forming part of our county too.

 This 'sparsity factor' means our fire stations are more spread out than other metropolitan services and this inevitably impacts on our speed and weight of response to emergencies.
-Our geography has also affected our funding, because we're neither urban enough, nor rural enough to do well in the way the money we get from government is currently calculated.